 All business is valued employing current best estimate assumptions.
-If not mentioned otherwise, all explanations provided in the following sections shall apply for both the Life & Health segment.
+If not mentioned otherwise, all explanations provided in the following sections shall apply for both the life and the health segment.
 The general methodology used for calculating the BEL, RM and TP is described in Section D.2.